Morarji withdrew support to Kader Bahini set up after Mujib killing: Book | Law-Order

 - India

-A recently released book of memoirs by a close aide of Bangladesh’s slain founder Sheikh Mujibur Rehman claims that after the leader’s brutal murder on August 15, 1975, Morarji Desai who took over as prime minister of India in 1977 withdrew support from Kader Bahini, a group of ex-freedom fighters, which opposed the new regime militarily.
+A recently released book of memoirs by a close aide of Bangladesh’s slain founder Sheikh Mujibur Rehman, claims Morarji Desai who took over as prime minister of India in 1977 withdrew support to Kader Bahini, a group of ex-freedom fighters, which opposed the new regime militarily.
 The book `Untranquil Recollections: Nation Building in Post-Liberation Bangladesh’ by Rehman Sobhan, a well-known economist and Member of Bangladesh’s first planning commission said the only person who registered a protest to the killing of Mujib and most of his family members in the early hours of August 15, 46-years ago, was a freedom fighter Kader Siddiqui who set up a Kader Bahini to challenge the coup leaders.

 The book records that Kader’s low-level insurgency using demobilised Mukti Bahini freedom fighters continued for several years against the then regime ruling Bangladesh but claims this eventually came to an end when Morarji Desai replaced Indira Gandhi as prime minister in 1977.
 It went on to allege that Desai withdrew support from the Kader Bahini, leaving it to its own devices.